activisthandbook/activisthandbook/articles/support/writers/structure.md

 To acknowledge our guides lacking on this front, we include a section 'local context'.
 Ideally, a more global and inclusive perspective would be integrated throughout our guides, and not limited to a single section.
 Adding this section is a first step towards that.

-### 10\.
-Examples
+#### Examples

 Provide case studies as examples to learn from.

-### 11\.
+### 7\.
 Conclusion

 Briefly recap what people learned in the guide.
 Provide advice for next steps (for example, reading related guides).

-### 12\.
+### 8\.
 Improve this page

 Encourage people to contribute to the page.
 Try to insert creative calls to actions when appropriate.
 Are we looking for more resources?
 Are we looking for a specific perspective on the topic?
 In what ways could people engage with the article you are writing?

-### 13\.
+### 9\.
 Footnotes (discouraged)

 When you do not want to obstruct the main content with a comment, you can add it in the footnotes.
 Adding footnotes is strongly discouraged, as it does not provide a good user experience (having to scroll up and down).

-### 14\.
+### 10\.
 Related guides

 To make it easier for activists to find the information they are looking for on this site, add a list of related articles at the bottom of each page.
 These articles can be from a different chapter.

+Related guides are different from external resources (see below):

+-   Related guides are always articles _on Activist Handbook_.
+They discuss _distinct_ (though related) topics.

+-   External resources are links to _other websites_.
+They cover the _same_ topic.

-### 15\.
+### 11\.
 External resources

 This is a section where you can list all the external resources that are relevant to the topic but not yet covered in the article you are writing.
+Learn more about [how to find external resources](/contribute/write/external-resources) for your guide.

-### 16\.
+### 12\.
 Attribution

 In this section we give credit to authors.
-This is particularly useful when reusing Creative Commons articles, or when articles have been written in partnership with other organisations.
+This is particularly useful when reusing external Creative Commons resources, or when articles have been written in partnership with other organisations.

 ## Why use this template?